-A fluffy loaf of naturally and traditionally leavened sourdough contains flour, water, salt, starter and “time.”
-That’s it!
+Another thing to consider is that a fluffy loaf of naturally and traditionally leavened sourdough contains flour, water, salt, starter and “time.”

 Now, don’t get me wrong.
-I don’t think sourdough bread and other gluten containing products are good for everyone, nor do I think they are BAD for everyone.
+I don’t think sourdough bread and other gluten containing products are good for everyone, but I also do NOT think that they are BAD for everyone.

-So, if you are like me, and don’t want to live a gluten-free life, here are five things you may want to consider:
+So, if you are like me, and don’t want to live a gluten-free life, here are five things to consider:

 - Clean up your daily diet.
 That means take out all the CRAP that mimics food and eat real food!